From £33,8957

 However, without the Veloce’s 25mm-lower ride height and arch-filling 20in alloys, the cooking versions look less arresting.
 The distinctive boomerang rear lights have a hint of Maserati 3200 GT, but in profile and on its tall-profiled 18in wheels, the Alfa could be mistaken for its Stellantis stablemate, the Peugeot e-2008

-For the range-topping Veloce, there's a bespoke 278bhp motor, a 25mm-lower ride height, revised dampers, thicker anti-roll bars and four-pot calipers for the larger, 380mm front brakes.
+For the range-topping Veloce, there's a bespoke 278bhp motor, a 25mm-lower ride height, revised dampers, thicker anti-roll bar, four-pot calipers for the larger, 380mm front brakes, and most intriguingly, a proper mechanical limited-slip differential.
 However, the standard car's battery is carried over unchanged.
 Either way, the extras add 15kg more to the total kerb weight, taking it to 1560kg.
 Alfa claims the Veloce is around 200kg lighter than rivals, but while those competitors offer similar performance, they are also from the class above and feature bigger batteries.

 INTERIOR